 How We Use the Information We Perceive

 There are two primary ways in which we order the information we receive: sequential and random.
 Those who are dominantly sequential prefer to organize in a step by step, linear manner.
-Furthermore, strongly sequential people also prefer to have steps to follow, feel most comfortable with a plan to follow.
-Finally, strongly sequential people trust a plan that was designed by an expert and in many cases refuse to budge from that plan.
+Furthermore, strongly sequential people also prefer to have steps to follow, and feel most comfortable with a plan to follow.
+Finally, strongly sequential people trust a plan that was designed by an expert, and in many cases refuse to budge from that plan.
 Random ordering is just that.
 Random.
 Dominantly random people might hop around and follow no sequence of steps, but as long as they understand the goal, they will arrive at it.
-To them, the steps that someone designed for them to follow are viewed as a merely a suggestion; their complete focus is on getting the job done.
+To them, the steps that someone designed for them to follow are viewed as merely a suggestion; their complete focus is on getting the job done.

 When Random and Sequential Meet

 The first time I went to a bank to apply for a loan so I could buy a house, I had just moved to the community and did not yet have a job...but I needed a place to live.
 I found a seller who was willing to hold back a second mortgage, so what I needed from the bank was far less than what the property was worth.
 I remember sitting in front of the concrete sequential banker’s desk with my application.
 He glanced at it quickly and then lifted his glasses to pierce me with a glare.
 “You want me to lend you money, and you don’t have a JOB yet?”
 The banker had a list of criteria handed down to him from the home office that each borrower had to measure up to.
 This list was his guide, his rulebook.
 I did not measure up on many counts.
 Undaunted, I replied, “Yes.
 I do.”
 The banker responded by enumerating all the many ways in which I did not qualify for a loan.
 To him, the conversation was over.

 But to me (abstract, random) we were just beginning to talk.
 I said, “What is it you really want more than anything when you lend someone money?”

 Blink, blink.
 Wide-eyed stare.